Djeppschmidt/QSeq/README.md

 This software uses phyloseq to organize the data, and requires a phyloseq object as input.
 Instructions on how to create phyloseq objects from OTU tables and sample data can be found [here](https://joey711.github.io/phyloseq/install.html#problem_with_r_core_version_number).
 Instructions on how to process marker gene sequence data into an OTU table in R using DADA2, with a hand-off to phyloseq can be found [here](https://benjjneb.github.io/dada2/index.html).

 This package requires two pieces of input data.
 The first is an OTU table.
 The second is a quantitative measure of total abundance.
+Both of these should be included in a phyloseq object.
 One option is to use QPCR to determine the total number of marker genes in a sample used for sequencing, but other methods could be used.
 Conceptually, this software uses sequencing to determine the composition of the sample, and an independent measure of abundance to determine total abundance for each sample.
 It operates by scaling the composition of each sample by the total abundance of that sample.

 QSeq houses one primary function that operates as follows:

-1) OTU count data is transformed into relative abundance.
+1) OTU count data is extracted from a phyloseq object and transformed into relative abundance.
 2) The relative abundance values for each sample are multiplied by that sample's total abundance.
 3) Sequence counts are rounded to the nearest whole integer to avoid partial sequence counts.
 4) The new OTU table is merged back into phyloseq, and a phyloseq object is returned with the original metadata and taxonomy, but updated abundance values for each OTU in each sample.

-In most cases, this QSeq operation should not change the composition of the data, and so it can be done before alpha diversity calculations.
-It is most useful for beta diversity and differential abundance testing, so I prefer to do alpha diversity calculations on unmodified data before QSeq transformation (see notes below).
+QSeq is most useful for differential abundance testing, and correlation inference.
+It offers no benefit for alpha diversity testing; and depending on the question might enhance or detract from beta diversity analysis.

 # Installation and Tutorial